 Happily, Things Are Different Now

-That morning, as I limped to the back of the house, seeking solace, I decided to momentarily ignore my husband’s put-upon-sounding sigh and all the old painful patterns around it.
-Instead, I drew upon a more recent memory: when I had a bone-graft procedure two years ago.
+That morning, as I limped to the back of the house, seeking solace, I decided to momentarily ignore my husband’s put-upon-sounding sigh.
+I put aside all the old painful patterns around it.
+Instead, I drew upon the more recent memory with Nurse NightinGoat and the reliable Vicodin/ice-cream routine.

 With that memory in mind, I mentally stepped back and gave him a minute or so to “transition”—not to mention finish whatever he was doing in the bathroom.
 Something like this: